Leane and Michael's Sugarbush

 Which activities are free?

-Parking and festival entry; tours of our syrup making; Indian and pioneer demonstrations; children’s games; children’s activity building entry; tomahawk throwing; crosscut saw activity; branding iron activity
+Parking and festival entry; LM Sugarbush tours, historical syrup making demonstrations, children’s activity building entry; crosscut saw activity; branding iron activity

 Which activities have a charge?